SOCKS4 proxies

 What are SOCKS4 proxies used for?

-SOCKS4 proxies are used to mask IP addresses in TCP applications, bypass network blocks, work through proxy chains, and provide a basic level of privacy.
+SOCKS4 proxies hide the IP in TCP applications, help bypass network blocks, work in proxy chains, and maintain a basic level of privacy.

 Are SOCKS4 proxies compatible with modern applications?